-Nearly 2,500 years ago, Buddha worried we had become too distracted — that was before paper, let alone smartphones.
-Now many of our days are filled with convenient distractions that promise happiness while delivering busyness and frustration.
+Nearly 2,500 years ago, Buddha worried we had become too distracted — and that was before paper, let alone smartphones.
+Now many of our days are filled with convenient distractions that promise happiness while mostly delivering busyness and frustration.
 So many of us today live life in a hectic fog, working too much and noticing too little.
 When was the last time you gave something your undivided attention?

 Recommended reading: Dan Zigmond, Buddha’s Office: The Ancient Art of Waking Up While Working Well.